ffrappo/code-narrator-turbo/docs/tutorial/Tutorial - Use Custom LLM service.md

 export default config;
 ```

-Now, Code-Narrator will use your custom LLM service instead of OpenAI to generate documentation.
+Now, code-narrator-turbo will use your custom LLM service instead of OpenAI to generate documentation.

 ## Conclusion
-In this tutorial, you learned how to connect your custom LLM to Code-Narrator by implementing the `IGenericAIService` interface, creating a custom service called `MyLLMService`, and adding your custom service to the `code-narrator.config.js` file.
-With these steps, you can now use your custom LLM service to generate documentation with Code-Narrator.
+In this tutorial, you learned how to connect your custom LLM to code-narrator-turbo by implementing the `IGenericAIService` interface, creating a custom service called `MyLLMService`, and adding your custom service to the `code-narrator-turbo.config.js` file.
+With these steps, you can now use your custom LLM service to generate documentation with code-narrator-turbo.